binod-bhandary/nepali-date-convertor/README.md

 A laravel date package which convert AD to BS or viceversa.

 #Installation
-1) In order to install Laravel 5 Laravelbsdate, just add the following to your composer.json in require.
+1) In order to install Laravel bs date, just add the following to your composer.json in require.
 Then run composer update:

 ```json
 composer require vinus/nepalidateconverter